aldertzomer/wrangling-genomics/_episodes/04-variant_calling.md

 >>
 >> There are 767 variants in this file.
 >>
->> Can you think of a reason why we now have provided the `grep` search term # between " "?
+>> Can you think of a reason why we now have provided the `grep` search term # between double quotation marks " "?
 >>
 >>> ### Solution 2
 >>>